Darren Fenster

-Darren Fenster (born September 11, 1978) is a former professional baseball player and manager who works in the Minor League Baseball system of the Boston Red Sox.
+Darren Fenster (born September 11, 1978) is an American former professional baseball player and manager who works in the Minor League Baseball system of the Boston Red Sox.
 As a player, he was listed at 5 ft 9 in and 175 lb while batting and throwing right-handed.

 Playing career

 Fenster grew up in Middletown Township, New Jersey, and graduated from Middletown High School South in 1996; he went on to play collegiate baseball with the Rutgers Scarlet Knights baseball team.
 In 1998, he played collegiate summer baseball with the Cotuit Kettleers of the Cape Cod Baseball League (CCBL).

 Selected in the 12th round by the Kansas City Royals in the 2000 Major League Baseball draft, Fenster played in Minor League Baseball for the Spokane Indians (Class A Short Season), Burlington Bees (Class A), Wilmington Blue Rocks (Class A-Advanced) and the Wichita Wranglers (Double-A).
 After five seasons in the Royals' farm system, a knee injury led to the end of his playing career.
 In 438 minor-league games, he compiled a .267 batting average with five home runs and 179 runs batted in.
 Defensively, he appeared primarily as a second baseman and third baseman, while also playing some games as a shortstop and outfielder.